GENI-NSF/geni-tools/README-omni.txt

 local time in its own timezone.

 ==== deleteslice ====
-Deletes the slice in your chosen control framework.
+Deletes the slice (at your chosen control framework); does not delete any existing slivers or free any reserved resources.

  * format:  omni.py deleteslice <slice-name>
  * example: omni.py deleteslice myslice